Syraxius/FFXIVSyraxiusBot/README.md

-# FFXIVSyraxiusBot
+# FFXIV Syraxius Bot
-Experimental bot for FFXIV.
+Experimental bot for Final Fantasy XIV.
 Still largely WIP.

 # Disclaimer:
 - This software is for educational purposes only